The Fitness Zeitgeist

 Zeitgeist = spirit of the times, or the dominant set of ideals and beliefs that motivate the actions of the members of a society in a particular period in time.

-Today, in most societies, both events – rightfully so – would be considered egregiously absurd and altogether effed up.
+Today, in most societies, both events – rightfully so – would be considered egregiously absurd.

 The point is: Societies change and evolve over time.